 At Nash Advisory, we talk with many business owners who dream of “listing on the stock exchange”.
 We don’t know what draws them to this.
 Perhaps it’s the allure of meeting fund managers, or presenting at an Annual General Meeting.
 In our opinion, these are all generally reasons to not list on the stock exchange.

-Are you looking to make the next power move for your business?
-Talk to Nash Advisory first.
 Our extensive businesses services will ensure that you can see the full playing field, and make the right decision when undertaking a liquidity event.
+Let's take the next step together.

 When it comes to listing on the stock exchange, businesses have two options: front door and back door.